-Employment Information & Specialization
+Employment Information & Engineering Specializations

 For students that earn a college degree in Materials Engineering, there are several fields of specialization that one can pursue.
 The options range from biomedical engineer, systems engineer, operation design, chemist, mechanical engineer, physicist, manufacturing engineer, management science, production engineer, aerospace engineer, astronomer, sales engineer, ergonomics, management engineer, and lean manufacturing in the public or private domain to name a few possible career tracks.

-Job Growth, Salary, and Related Fields
+Job Growth, Salary, and Related Engineering Fields

 The job growth in the greater Materials Engineering domain are well above average.
 For example, the rate of job growth for industrial machinery mechanic is expected to rise 16% through 2024 and for sales engineer a 7% growth rate is expected during the same period.
 Given the broad nature of the Materials Engineering degree, compensation after graduation can vary greatly from career field to career field given prior experience and geographic location.
 Related fields include engineer, operations manager, fabrication plant manager, manager, production engineer, and equipment repair.